 A vegetarian glucosamine ingredient from China-based Hygeia Health has been determined by the Food Safety Authority of Ireland (FSAI) as equivalent to current glucosamine on the market.

+Its manufacturing facility, which was completed at the end of 2007, is self-certified CGMP (Current Good Manufacturing Practice).
 Hygieia would not reveal the source of its ingredient, nor its price range.
 However, it claimed GlucoaGreen is "cheaper than all the alternate vegetarian glucosamines on the market at present," including competitive Chinese production.

 Other vegetarian glucosamines on the market include Cargill's Regenasure, derived from the fungus Aspergillus niger, and Cyanotech's JointAstin.